RNG42/NoitaSeedChanger/README.md

 # NoitaSeedChanger
-This simple tool forces the game 'Noita' to use any seed you want.
+This tool forces the game 'Noita' to use any seed you want.

 Changes: